wgmo/graphtik/docs/source/plotting.rst

 deeply nested stacks is notoriously hard

-As a workaround, when some operation fails, the original exception gets annotated with the folllowing properties, as a debug aid:
+As a workaround, when some operation fails, the original exception gets annotated with the following properties, as a debug aid:

 >>> from graphtik import compose, operation
 >>> from pprint import pprint